axolotl/remote-file-storage/README.md

-## Remote File Storage
+## Remote FS
-Current status: front end working with mock data
+Remote FS is a project app.
+The objective is a cloud-based file storage and sharing platform with tools for organizing documents into projects, folders, etc, with invite-based access to private content.

-Bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app) and additional libarries and configuration.
+Built with [Create React App](https://github.com/facebookincubator/create-react-app) and additional libaries including:

-Additional config includes:
 * `styled-components` for CSS-in-JS styling
 * `redux` for state management
 * `axios` for API requests